Curriculum, Enrollment, and Graduation

 Fresh Start Policy

-A former Montana State University undergraduate who returns to the University after a minimum absence of five years will have the opportunity to petition to begin a new cumulative (or Fresh Start) GPA as follows:
+Former Montana State University undergraduates who return to the University after an absence of two calendar years or more may petition to begin a new cumulative Fresh Start GPA.
+The process is as follows:

 Students wishing to petition for a Fresh Start GPA should contact the Registrar’s Office to initiate the process.